austintheriot/wrend/wrend/README.md

 - Do not use dynamic functions for callbacks

 - Enable recording video from canvas
+  - Enable starting/stopping recording and downloading as separate steps

+- Add event system for emitting events related to changes of internal state

-- Clean up "into" ergonomics around renderer_handle and recording_handle
+- Clean up "into" ergonomics around animation_handle and recording_handle

 - Fix callback system (model after Yew's `Callback` type--using generic instead of dynamic dispatch)

-- Add event system for emitting events related to changes of internal state

 - Make using uniform links more ergonomic: use builder pattern, etc.